Danodia-Rahul/Buildr/README.md

 * S3 bucket for Terraform remote state

 After the infrastructure is created, all subsequent deployments are handled automatically by the **CI/CD pipeline**.

 ---

-# Deployment Workflow

-The deployment process follows a fully automated flow:

-1. Developer pushes code to GitHub
-2. GitHub Actions runs **linting and unit tests**
-3. On merges to `main`:

-   * Docker image is built
-   * Image is tagged using the Git commit SHA
-   * Image is pushed to the container registry
-4. The EC2 instance pulls the new image and updates the running container

-This workflow demonstrates **end-to-end CI/CD automation from commit to production deployment**.

----